Share

 In need of care to assess orthopedic injury due to a fall?

 Don’t put it off and hope that things work themselves out.
 You’re doing your overall health a disservice with this type of thinking.
-If you’re in the southern part of New Hampshire and in need of orthopedic care in Portsmouth, Exeter, Dover, Raymond, or Plaistow, consider Access Sports Medicine as your trusted care provider for any injury as a result of a pesky fall.
+If you’re in the southern part of New Hampshire and in need of orthopedic care in Portsmouth, Exeter, Dover, or Raymond, consider Access Sports Medicine as your trusted care provider for any injury as a result of a pesky fall.
 We’re here to help you heal.